vanitoz/nyc_mhtn_ds_Project_3/README.md

 ## Future Work
-Expand the Model to Predict Multi-class Target (Include people who didn't pay on time but still paid.)
+Expand the Model to Predict Multi - class Target (Include people who didn't pay on time but still paid) Bring More Data into Model from Outside Resources for Feature Engineering.
-Bring More Data into Model from Outside Resources for Feature Engineering.
+Try different estimators for improving evaluation metrics.

 ## Repository Structure

-    ├── README.md                    # The top-level README for reviewers of this project", ├── data                         # Synergized Data obtained from University of Michigan and Detroit Open Data Portal", ├── modules                      # py files with functions for ingeniring and modeling", ├── images                       # Both sourced externally and generated from Code",
+    ├── README.md                    # The top-level README for reviewers of this project" ├── data                         # Synergized Data obtained from University of Michigan and Detroit Open Data Portal" ├── modules                      # py files with functions for ingeniring and modeling" ├── images                       # Both sourced externally and generated from Code"
-    ├── modeling.ipynb               # Notebook that gpes pver out modling process",
+    ├── modeling.ipynb               # Notebook that gpes pver out modling process"
-    └── features_ingeniring.ipynb    # Notebook Used for feature engineering before Modeling",
+    └── features_engineering.ipynb    # Notebook Used for feature engineering before Modeling"

 **Authors** <br>